JeeZeh/jeezeh.github.io/ssg/content/posts/network.md

 Unfortunately, Virgin Media Ireland decided that it's more economical to _not_ install an ONT in your home—which would technically work for any other provider of broadband in the country—but instead provide a router that accepts the fiber connection directly.
 This capable little router is _also a <abbr title="10-Gigabit-capable (symmetric) passive optical network">XGS-PON</abbr> modem_ ([not to be foolishly confused with XG-PON](https://web.archive.org/web/20230907074628/https://www.nokia.com/blog/xg-pon-or-xgs-pon-dont-make-costly-spelling-mistake/)).

 Providing a router/modem combo is not unusual for Virgin Media—their coax-based home routers (_"Super Hub"_) also include a DOCSIS modem—however, the Hub 5x differs in one crucial way: **it does not include a dedicated modem mode**.
+This means it's _always_ operating both as a modem and a router, adding an extra hop between me and the outside world, and making things like NAT more complicated.

 Although controls seem to exist in the router itself, the option is explicitly hidden for my device version (`mv3`, apparently):